John Patrick Treacy: Coadjutor Bishop and Bishop of La Crosse

 On August 22, 1945, Treacy was appointed coadjutor bishop of the Diocese of La Crosse and titular bishop of Metelis by Pope Pius XII.
 He received his episcopal consecration on October 2.
-1945. from Archbishop Amleto Giovanni Cicognani, with Bishops Edward Hoban and William O'Brien serving as co-consecrators.
+1945.

-Upon the death of Bishop Alexander McGavick, Treacy succeeded him as the fifth bishop of La Crosse on August 25, 1948.
+Upon the death of Alexander McGavick, Treacy succeeded him as the fifth bishop of La Crosse on August 25, 1948.
 During his 16-year tenure, he founded Holy Cross Seminary, oversaw the construction of the Cathedral of Saint Joseph the Workman in La Crosse, and established 47 churches, 43 convents, and 42 schools.
 He also ordered the closing of the Necedah Shrine of Mary Van Hoof in Necedah, Wisconsin, in 1950.
-Van Hoof had claimed to experience religious visions, but the Vatican had determined her claims to be false.
+Van Hoof said she experienced religious visions, which the Vatican said was not true.
 He attended the first two sessions of the Second Vatican Council in Rome between 1962 and 1963.

-Patrick Treacy died on October 11, 1964, at St. Francis Hospital in La Crosse.
+Treacy died on October 11, 1964, at St. Francis Hospital in La Crosse.